oh2sresearch/Image-Classification-Using-Quantum-Machine-Learning/README.md

 - **Preprocess the Data:** Use the preprocessing scripts to prepare your image data.
 - **Train the Models:** Run the training scripts to train both quantum and classical image classification models.
 - **Evaluate the Models:** Use the evaluation scripts to assess the performance of trained models.

+### Dataset

+`Classification Using CNN.py` expects a directory structure with `ct` and `rt` folders containing 3D NIfTI files.
+Update the `data_path` variable at the bottom of the script to point to your dataset.
+If the folders or files cannot be found, the script now raises a clear error message indicating which directory is missing.